triggerdotdev/jsonhero-web/DEVELOPMENT.md

 ### Previewing URLs

-We currently use [Peekalink](https://www.peekalink.io) to power some of the Preview URL functionality.
-This feature is disabled unless there is a valid `PEEKALINK_API_KEY` environment variable set in your `.env` file created above.
+We currently use [OpenGraph Ninja](https://opengraph.ninja/) to power some of the Preview URL functionality.

-If you'd like to enable this functionality locally, signup for Peekalink and set the `PEEKALINK_API_KEY`

 ### Deploying to Cloudflare